future-proof-iot/RIOT-rs/README.md

 # RIOT-rs

-> Rust & RIOT OS combined for ergonomic embedded development
+> Rust & RIOT combined for ergonomic embedded development

 This is an experimental project to provide a nice base OS for embedded development on low-end IoT devices (with some kilobytes of RAM/flash, think Cortex-M).
-It combines the awesome Rust embedded ecosystem with RIOT OS.
+It combines the awesome Rust embedded ecosystem with RIOT.

 **This is highly experimental.
 Expect heavy changes and breakage!**